T. J. Hockenson: 2022 season

 The Lions picked up the fifth-year option on Hockenson's contract on April 26, 2022.
 During Week 4 against the Seattle Seahawks, Hockenson set the all-time Lions record for receiving yards in a game by a tight end, gaining 179 yards on eight receptions in the 48–45 loss.
-This broke the record of 161 yards set by Jim Gibbons on December 13, 1964.
+This broke the record of 161 yards set by Jim Gibbons (Another former Iowa Hawkeye) on December 13, 1964.

 Minnesota Vikings

 2022 season

 On November 1, 2022, the Lions traded Hockenson along with a 2023 fourth-round draft pick and a conditional 2024 fourth-round draft pick (fifth if the Vikings had won a playoff game in 2022; but they lost to the New York Giants in the Wild Card) to the Minnesota Vikings in exchange for a 2023 second-round pick and a 2024 third-round draft pick.
 Hockenson finished the 2022 season with 86 receptions for 914 yards and six touchdowns over his time with the Lions and Vikings.
+He earned Pro Bowl honors for the second time.